 - Tap the pitcher against the countertop to break bubbles in the milk.
 Carefully swirl the milk to create a uniform texture.

-Adding the milk to your espresso shot will give you a delicious cup of latte or a cappuccino depending on the amount of foam that you generated.
-When making a cappuccino, adding more air to the milk will generate more foam.
+The amount of milk and foam that you add to your espresso shot determines whether the new drink is a latte or a cappuccino.
+When making a cappuccino, add more air to the milk to generate more foam.

 Types of Milk Frothers